 Certificate in Long-Term Care Administration

 Individuals who wish to become licensed nursing home administrators in the state of Connecticut must pass a licensure examination offered by the Department of Public Health.
-To be eligible for this examination, applicants must complete either the master’s degree (MBA/HCM) with HM 669 as part of the degree program and a residency requirement or the nondegree certificate of study.
+To be eligible for this examination, applicants must complete either the master’s degree with HM 669 as part of the degree program and a 500-hour residency requirement or the non-degree Certificate in Long-Term Care Administration.

 The certificate course of study consists of two components: an academic course and a 900-hour residency in a skilled nursing facility.
 The academic course, HM 669, is generally offered once a year in the fall semester.